alexwlchan/scripts/web/README.md

         """
     },
     {
-        "usage": "save_ao3_links.py [URL...]",
-        "description": """
-        save a copy of a story on AO3, including exports in every available format.
-        """
-    },
-    {
         "name": "save_pinboard_bookmarks.py",
         "description": """
         save a complete copy of all my Pinboard bookmarks, including my archive backups.